 Campus Computer Store - Discounted hardware, software (including Microsoft Office), and computer peripherals are available at the Campus Computer Store, located in the Flawn Academic Center on the West Mall next to the Tower.
-Campus Computer Store also offers repair services for computer hardware still under manufacturer warranty.
+The Campus Computer Store also offers repair services for computer hardware still under manufacturer warranty.

 Web publishing guidelines & policies - All pages published on University managed servers must comply with the University policies.

 Help Desk (ITS) - The ITS Help Desk offers assistance with all aspects of campus computing.
 The Help Desk is located in the Flawn Academic Center lobby and is open Monday through Thursday from 8AM until 10PM, on Friday from 8AM until 6PM, and on weekends from noon until 5PM.
-You may also contact the Help Desk by e-mail, chat, or phone at 512-475-9400.
+You may also contact the Help Desk by e-mail or phone at 512-475-9400.

 Computer security - Use of the campus public network involves keeping your personal system free of viruses, spyware, and other malicious software.
-The Information Security Office provides tips on how to Protect Your Privates.
+The Information Security Office provides tips on how to Protect Your Privacy.